 Once we had some basic elements designed, it was important to see how they worked in practice by testing them in key user flows we had wireframed earlier.
 This helped us know when we were going in the wrong direction, define variations, and gave an opportunity to define elements we had missed.

 This was also a great way to involve the entire design team in pushing the boundaries of the system, finding holes and internalizing the language.
-As the lead in the development of the system, it was my role to work with each of these designers through implementation to help find where we needed to make changes.
+As the lead in the development of the system, it was my role to work with each of these designers through implementation and to find where we needed to make changes.

 The largest change to our visual language came out of the discovery that our brand motif, which was based on the concept of "daily flow", wasn't working.
-Implementing it was proving difficult across use cases and platforms, and we realized that it wasn’t doing it’s job of communicating who we wanted to be.
+Implementing it was proving difficult across use cases and platforms, and we realized that it wasn’t doing its job of communicating who we wanted to be.

 After a few weeks of trying to make it work — a small set of the team got into a room to rethink our motif and came out with a new concept, one of "clarity + energy".
-(You can read more on that process here)
+(You can read more about that process here)